 When the betta fish is recovering from fin rot, the new fin growth may also appear white or brown, depending on the color of the fish.
 This can also happen if your betta fish had a fin injury – even if it wasn’t followed up by an infection or disease.

-If it is very common for new fish to lose their color when placed into a new tank; this is simply due to the stress of being transported and introduced into a new and unfamiliar setting.
+It is very common for new fish to lose their color when placed into a new tank; this is simply due to the stress of being transported and introduced into a new and unfamiliar setting.

 It’s also always best to keep the tank lights off for a couple of hours to keep stress levels down when introducing a new betta to the tank.